-The South Carolina State Housing Finance and Development Authority (SC Housing) Section 8 Housing Choice Voucher waiting list for all other Counties is currently closed.
+The South Carolina State Housing Finance and Development Authority (SC Housing) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from April 6, 2021 until April 8, 2021.
 There is no notice of when this waiting list will reopen.

-As of the most recent VMS report, South Carolina State Housing Finance and Development Authority manages 1,918 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, South Carolina State Housing Finance and Development Authority manages 1,776 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||Non-Elderly Disabled|

 |Monthly Cost Per Voucher||$598||$353||$558||$1,173||$492|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 7% having issued approximately 281 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 22 months on the waiting list1.